deployaja/deployaja-cli/README.md

 ## ✨ Features

+- ⚡ **Quick Deploy from Marketplace** - Instantly install and launch popular apps with `aja install`
-- 🎯 **Zero Configuration** - Auto-inject connection strings for all dependencies
+- 🎯 **Managed Configuration** - Auto-inject connection strings for all dependencies
 - 💰 **Cost Forecasting** - See deployment costs before you deploy
 - 🔧 **Managed Dependencies** - PostgreSQL, Redis, MySQL, RabbitMQ, MongoDB, and more
 - 🚀 **One Command Deploy** - From code to production in seconds
 - 📊 **Real-time Monitoring** - Status, logs, and health checks
-- ⚡ **Instant Rollbacks** - Rollback to previous version with one command
+- 🔄 **Instant Rollbacks** - Rollback to previous version with one command
-- 🌍 **Browser Authentication** - Secure OAuth flow
-- 🎨 **Beautiful CLI** - Colorized output and intuitive commands

 ## 🚀 Quick Start